heejin-github/starkathon/guide_for_setup_env.md

 # Newbie guide to setup Cairo environment

-This document is shortcut guide for starknet beginner used m1(mac).
+This document is shortcut guide for starknet beginner using M1 Mac.

 ## Why we write this guide